Roofing Projects of the Year

 Nido & Mariana Quebin Arena and Conference Center

-Nido & Mariana Quebin Arena and Conference Center – High Point, NC
+We honor Baker Roofing Company for its work on the new Nido & Mariana Quebin Arena and Conference Center at High Point University.

 Columbus Avenue Baptist Church